gakowalski/foss-in-gov-pl/README.md

 - https://danepubliczne.gov.pl/ (owner: [Ministerstwo Cyfryzacji](#ministerstwo-cyfryzacji), Departament Społeczeństwa Informacyjnego)
 - https://github.com/DanePubliczneGovPl
 - A lot of forks but they have some their own repos.
-- Licenses used in original (non-forked) repos: GNU Affero General Public License Version 3.
+- Licenses used in original (non-forked) repos: GNU Affero GPL 3.0.

 ## Instytut Badań Edukacyjnych (The Polish Educational Research Institute)
 - http://www.ibe.edu.pl